vermavaasu353-rgb/Vaasu-Verma/README.md

-# #  RTOS Lab Repository
+# RTOS Lab Repository

 ## Student Details
 Name: Vaasu Verma
-Course: Real-Time Operating Systems (RTOS) Lab
+Course: Real-Time Operating Systems Lab

+---

 ## About This Repository
-This repository contains all the laboratory experiments performed as part of the RTOS course.

-The experiments are implemented using the STM32 Nucleo-F446RE development board and demonstrate basic concepts of embedded systems and real-time operation.
+This repository contains laboratory experiments performed as part of the RTOS course.
+The experiments are implemented using the STM32 Nucleo-F446RE microcontroller and demonstrate fundamental concepts of embedded systems and real-time processing.

-The repository is organized in a clean and structured format to ensure easy understanding and readability.
+The repository is structured in an organized manner with proper documentation including theory, procedure, code, and results.
+It reflects both conceptual understanding and practical implementation of embedded system design.

+---

+## Objective
+The main objectives of this repository are:
+- To understand embedded system fundamentals
+- To implement GPIO-based input and output operations
+- To gain hands-on experience with STM32 microcontrollers
+- To learn real-time system concepts
+- To develop structured documentation and coding practices

+---

 ## Experiments Included

 ### Experiment 1: GPIO LED Control
 - Configured GPIO pin as output
-- Controlled onboard LED using STM32
+- Controlled onboard LED
-- Learned basic digital output operation
+- Learned digital output operation

 ### Experiment 2: Push Button Controlled LED
 - Interfaced push button as input
-- Implemented LED toggle logic
+- Implemented LED toggling
-- Applied software debouncing
+- Understood debouncing concept

+### Experiment 3: Ultrasonic Sensor Interfacing
+- Measured distance using HC-SR04 sensor
+- Used timer for time-of-flight calculation
+- Implemented LED indication

+### Experiment 4: PWM Signal Generation
+- Generated PWM signal using timer
+- Controlled LED brightness
+- Understood duty cycle concept

 ---

-##  Tools & Technologies Used
+## Tools and Technologies Used
 - STM32 Nucleo-F446RE
 - STM32CubeIDE
 - STM32CubeMX